Ulu'l-amr: The ulu'l-amr today

 Today, the ulu'l-amr are still quite relevant.
-Societies whose cultures still rely heavily on Islamic teachings, such as Saudi Arabia, continue to preach the values of following the leadership of the religious authority figures.
+Societies whose cultures still rely heavily on Islamic teachings, such as Saudi Arabia, continue to preach the values of following the leadership of the religious authority figures through schools of thought such as Madkhalism, which place emphasis on obeying ulu'l-amr.
 This has caused issues due to the clash between the traditionalist views of the ulu'l-amr and the progressive desires of the youth.
 The authority figures believe that their role is to advise their people; however some think they have done more to restrict them and keep them submissive.
 Whether or not this verse intends to keep the majority of people under the control of a few, it is quite polarizing.
 It is referred to by political classicists to "make submission to rulers a religious obligation."
 However, others defend it as necessary to ensure that governments remain inherently religious and devoted to the teachings of the Qur'an.